Neuromuscular Therapy Certification

 Learn hands-on techniques that will benefit both you and your client the first time you use them.
 Fascia is the support netting of the human body.
 Its fibers run in many directions (like postage tape) and the pull of fascia from the problem area in your leg could be felt as pain in your shoulder.
 These techniques will open the fascial restrictions to allow the therapist to more easily work on the affected muscles.
 Releasing the fascial restrictions first allows the muscular release to be easier (on you and the client) and provides a longer lasting release of whichever massage techniques are applied.

-Intro and Simple Deviations (16 hours)
+Groundwork and Simple Deviations (16 hours)

 The first day of this weekend will introduce Neuromuscular Therapy, including postural analysis, Myofascial Release and Trigger Point Therapy.
 The second day of this weekend will introduce the simplest of the postural distortions, the transverse deviations.
 Using cadaver videos and worksheets, we will review the musculature and medical conditions possible with these distortions.
 Afternoons focus on hands-on treatment protocols with lots of practice time.